berarma/sudmon/README.md

 sudo make install
 ```

+You will have to run this program as root so it can access the USB device.

-It will install a udev rule to allow using the device to users of the
+There's a udev rule file *99-sud.rule* included that allows using the device to
-"sud" group.
-Create this group and add your user to it.
-In case you don't install
+users of the "sud" group.
+Copying this file to */etc/udev/rules.d* is
-you'll have to run the program as an administrator.
+recommended so that you don't have to run the command as run.

-Creating the group and adding our user:
+Create the "sud" group and add your user to it:

 ```
 sudo addgroup sud